How to Promote opportunities for ICT in Role Play

 Reasons why Role Play is Important

-There are many benefits in role playing for early childhood.
+There are many benefits of role playing for early childhood.
 Role playing is fundamental in enhancing skills for healthy development.
-It is not only fun, but using imagination can improve creativity and promotes better performance in school.
+It is not only fun but using imagination can improve creativity and promotes better performance in school.
+The importance of role play in early childhood education has a lasting impact on learning throughout a child's life.

 To answer the question ‘what is role play in early childhood education’, it is to do with developing strong problem-solving approaches in children when dealing with issues, it allows them to take up characters out of real life, and in terms of technology use, it helps them make sense of the world, and therefore, must reflect the technological world in which we live.